To the Mom, Whose Kid Doesn’t Fit In: Mothering a Square Peg

 Me at fifteen, in the same scenario, would have most likely wet my pants and then proceeded to give up all my morals and any remnant of dignity to have been even slightly noticed by boys.
 I bellowed, “Sophie!
 Why didn’t you talk them???” and she said, “Talk to who?”

 A few months ago one of the crowns came off, leaving behind a little black stub, that “no one in their right mind would crown this late in the game.”
-And I check it every day, it still isn’t loose.

 And these are hardly sob stories.
 I know, I spent many a lunch alone, wandering for a place to sit in a new school, with no friends.
 And I also know, if you’re reading this because your baby is being left out or simply doesn’t fit in, you could bring me to my knees with “real” hurtful stories.
 But the fact of the matter is, if you or I am worried about our children, it is as real as it gets.